escaladesports/2019-website-boilerplate/README.md

 yarn bootstrap
 ```

-Add environment variables to a `./.env` file in the root of your project.
+Add or update environment variables to a `./.env` file in the root of your project.
 A sample is provided in `.env.example`

 ## What's included